one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 #
-**Update 07/02/2020**
+### Update 07/02/2020

-Two of the last real issues are resolved in this update:
+The last 2 real issues are resolved in this update:
 - The weird click/highlight stick after sleep has been fixed with the new modified VoodooI2CSynaptics.kext included in VoodooI2C-CB13.zip
 - Lid wake now works

-If you'd like to update your current working build (from before 07/02/2020):
+If you'd like to update your current working setup (from before 07/02/2020):
-- Download and replace both kexts included in [VoodooI2C-CB13.zip](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/VoodooI2C-CB13.zip) (VoodoI2C.kext and VoodooI2CSynaptics.kext)
+- Download and replace **both** kexts included in [VoodooI2C-CB13.zip](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/VoodooI2C-CB13.zip) (VoodoI2C.kext and VoodooI2CSynaptics.kext)
 - Add **darkwake=1** to the boot-args of your config

 #